 Beadle and Tatum built on this connection between genes and metabolic pathways.
 Their research led to the “one gene, one enzyme (or protein)” hypothesis, which states that each enzyme that acts in a biochemical pathway is encoded by a different gene.
-Although we now know of many exceptions to the “one gene, one enzyme” principle, it is generally true that each different gene produces a protein that has a distinct catalytic, regulatory, or structural function.
+Although we now know of many exceptions to the “one gene, one enzyme” principle, it is generally true that each different gene produces a protein with a distinct catalytic, regulatory, or structural function.

-Beadle and Tatum used the fungus Neurospora crassa (a bread mould) for their studies because it had practical advantages as a laboratory model organism.
-They knew that Neurospora was prototrophic, meaning that it could grow on minimal medium (MM).
+Beadle and Tatum used the fungus Neurospora crassa (a bread mould) for their studies, because it had practical advantages as a laboratory model organism.
+They knew that Neurospora was prototrophic, meaning it could grow on minimal medium (MM).
 Minimal medium lacked most nutrients, except for a few minerals, simple sugars, and one vitamin (biotin).

 Prototrophs can synthesize the amino acids, vitamins, etc., necessary for normal growth.

 They also knew that by exposing Neurospora spores to X-rays, they could randomly induce mutations in genes (now known as damage to the DNA leading to DNA sequence change).
 Each spore exposed to X-rays potentially contained a mutation in a different gene.
 While most mutagenized spores were still able to grow (prototrophic), some spores had mutations that changed their phenotype from a prototroph into an auxotrophic strain, which could no longer grow on minimal medium.
 Instead, these auxotrophs could grow on complete medium (CM), which was MM supplemented with nutrients, such as amino acids and vitamins, etc. (Figure 5.4.1).
-In fact, some auxotrophic mutations could grow on minimal medium with only one, single nutrient supplied, such as the amino acid arginine.
-This implied that each auxotrophic mutant was blocked at a specific step in a biochemical pathway and that by adding an essential compound, such as arginine, that block could be circumvented.
+In fact, some auxotrophic mutations could grow on minimal medium with only one single nutrient supplied, such as the amino acid arginine.
+This implied that each auxotrophic mutant was blocked at a specific step in a biochemical pathway, and that by adding an essential compound, such as arginine, that block could be circumvented.

 Beadle and Tatum’s experiments are important not only for their conceptual advances in understanding genes, but also because they demonstrate the utility of screening for genetic mutants to investigate a biological process – genetic analysis.
 Beadle and Tatum’s results were useful to investigate biological processes, specifically the metabolic pathways that produce amino acids.
-For example, Srb and Horowitz in 1944, tested the ability of the amino acids to rescue auxotrophic strains.
+For example, Srb and Horowitz, in 1944, tested the ability of the amino acids to rescue auxotrophic strains.
 They added one of each of the amino acids to minimal medium and recorded which of these restored growth to independent mutants.

 A convenient example is arginine.
 If the progeny of a mutagenized spore could grow on minimal medium only when it was supplemented with arginine (Arg), then the auxotroph must bear a mutation in the Arg biosynthetic pathway and was called an “arginineless” strain (arg-).
-Synthesis of even a relatively simple molecule such as arginine requires many steps, each with a different enzyme.
+Synthesis of even a relatively simple molecule, such as arginine, requires many steps, each with a different enzyme.
 Each enzyme works sequentially on a different intermediate in the pathway (Figure 5.4.2).
-For arginine (Arg), two of the biochemical intermediates are ornithine (Orn) and citrulline (Cit).
+For arginine (Arg), two biochemical intermediates are ornithine (Orn) and citrulline (Cit).
 Thus, mutation of any one of the enzymes in this pathway could turn Neurospora into an Arg auxotroph (arg-).
 Srb and Horowitz extended their analysis of Arg auxotrophs by testing the intermediates of amino acid biosynthesis for the ability to restore growth of the mutants (Figure 5.4.3).

 They found that only Arg could rescue all the Arg auxotrophs, while either Arg or Cit could rescue some (Table 5.4.1).
 Based on these results, they deduced the location of each mutation in the Arg biochemical pathway, (i.e., which gene was responsible for the metabolism of which intermediate).